 Phase 4: Assessment Centre

-If you pass the above stages, you’ll be invited to attend a half day Assessment Centre in either Leeds, London or Newcastle.
+If you pass the above stages, you will be invited to attend an online Assessment Centre.
 The HPFTS Assessment Centre reflects some of the key elements of the Scheme roles and full details of the assessment process will be made available to you in advance if you are shortlisted for the Assessment Centre.
-Any reasonable adjustments will be accommodated at the assessment centre and throughout the assessment process, so it’s very important that you let us know if this applies.
-You will be able to claim travel expenses for the Assessment Centre up to £80.
-Feedback will only be provided if you attend the Assessment Centre.
+Any reasonable adjustments will be accommodated at the Assessment Centre and throughout the assessment process, so it’s very important that you let us know if this applies.

 If your application is successful…